You probably made a mistake.

 Accumulation of knowledge is incremental.
 One of the great things about the web especially is that we can add (or even correct) information as we discover more.
 Or as readers discover more or offer fresh insights into existing data.
 Over time the sum of knowledge increases.

-So, if you interested, here is a list of things that interest me:
+So, if you are interested, here is a list of things that interest me:

 Tech Stuff: I spend my daylight hours up to my neck in computer/network goobledegook.
 I specialize in DNS and LDAP technologies but use and document a lot of ancilliary technology.
-I write about technology simply because I rarely find answers that are helpful anywhere else.
+I write about technology simply because I rarely find answers that are completely helpful anywhere else.
+If that sounds arrogant it is not meant to be.
+It is a simple statement of fact.

-Economics: Our lives are determined by economics.
+Economics:> Our lives are determined by economics.
 It's just too important to be left to economists.
 I get more than a little ticked off when I read an economics article or opinion piece which relies on selective data to justify a position.
-Why be a spoil-sport and allow facts get in the way of opinion.
-Some general definitions, some statistics and some comparative statistics.
+Why be a spoil-sport and allow facts to get in the way of opinion.
+And did I mention the fact that I hate regurgitation of 'conventional wisdom' (in J. K. Galbraith's gorgeous phrase).

-Baby-boomer Generation: Probably the first generation to mature (if such a word applies to this generation) in a time of plenty and raised by a generation who had known ecomonic hardship (the depression of the 30's) and peril (World War II).
-They worked to give us a better life and we did exactly what with the opportunity?
+Baby-boomer Generation: Probably the first generation to mature (if such a word applies to this generation) in a time of unbelievable plenty yet raised by a generation who had known ecomonic hardship (the depression of the 30's) and peril (World War II).
+They worked to give us a better life and we did, exactly what, with the opportunity?
+Yes, I feel the guilt.
+Perhaps it's just age.

-I am, by nature, an optimist but I fear that we on the verge of entering a new dark age.
+I am, by nature, an optimist but I fear that we on the verge of entering a dark and troubling age.

 Copyright © 2005 - 2015.
 HillofBeans.Org.
 All rights reserved.

-The site is currently under construction.
+The rest of the site is currently under construction.
 This page masks the feverish activity that is boiling away just below the surface.
 Any Day Now ™

 real soon now ™